gracechuan2/WGEN/README.md

  1. Set repository WGEN as directory
  2. Open "wgen.py"
  3. In section 2, fill in the variables listed
-   3. input_mns_sds = name of the excel file that holds the input values for means and sds (make sure to type in with quotation marks 'string')
+   3. input_mns_sds = name of the excel file that holds the input values for means and sds (make sure to type in with quotation marks and add file extension *.xls* 'string')
-   3. input_data = name of the csv file with input dataset (make sure to type in with quotation marks 'string')
+   3. input_data = name of the csv file with input dataset (type in with quotation marks and add file extension *.csv* 'string')
-   3. strt_yr = start year (type in as a number)
+   3. strt_yr = start year
    3. n_yrs = number of years you want to generate
+   3. corrections = True or False (It is recommended to apply corrections to generated dataset for more accurate results)
+   3. output_name = name output csv file (type in with quotation marks and add file extension *.csv* 'string')
  4. Run script
- 5. Resulting output data will be located in the "outputs" folder of the repository
+ 5. Resulting output data will be located in the "Outputs" folder of the repository